 Alcohol is a central nervous system depressant that works by slowing down activity in your brain.
 When you’re under the influence of alcohol, you may feel more relaxed and lack inhibitions.

 However, the next day you may experience a rebound effect of heightened anxiety that can last for several hours.
-Some people even experience panic attacks after a heavy drinking session, causing chest pains or fear of a heart attack.
+Alcohol can lead to heightened anxiety during the hangover period, causing panic attacks or anxiety-induced chest pain.
+Some individuals report a tight chest after drinking alcohol, which can mimic heart attack symptoms.

-GERD, also known as acid reflux disease, occurs when acid from your stomach flows back into your esophagus (the tube between your mouth and your stomach).
+Alcohol can aggravate acid reflux disease, also known as GERD, which occurs when acid from your stomach flows back into your esophagus (the tube between your mouth and your stomach).
 While most people experience acid reflux occasionally, people suffering from GERD have at least one moderate to severe acid reflux attack each week (or at least two mild attacks).

 The interaction between alcohol and some medications or other drugs can lead to chest pain after drinking.
 Smoking is a lung irritant that can cause chest pain even when not drinking alcohol.
 Combining it with alcohol can lead to high blood pressure and exacerbate acid reflux disease.